HemanthKumar9969/AuthApiProject/README.md

 (You can change these values).

 6: Send Request: Click the Send button (green play icon).
-Expected Response: Status: 200 OK
-Response Body: "Registration successful!"
+Expected Response: Status: 200 OK, Response Body: "Registration successful!"

 ***Try sending this request again with the exact same username/email.
 You should get a 400 Bad Request with a message like "Username already exists." or "Email already exists."***